bast/data-visualization/slides.md

 <img src="jupyter/gallery/geospatial/choropleth.png" width="70%">

 - Work best when coloring represents a density
-- Can be problematic when it represents a quantity which is not a density
+- Can be problematic when it represents a quantity which is not a density (example: Fig 15.14 in https://clauswilke.com/dataviz/geospatial-data.html)

 .cite[https://altair-viz.github.io/gallery/choropleth.html]